freeradical13/freeradical13.github.io/index.md

 to 101,325 Pa.

 [Temperature][] is a measure of the average kinetic energy of a set of objects.
-[Absolute zero][] is the coldest state at which an object has minimal movement; however, practically, almost all objects have some movement (or [vibration][]) and thus some non-absolute zero temperature.
+[Absolute zero][] is the coldest state at which an object has minimal movement; however, practically, it can be assumed that all objects have some movement (or [vibration][]) and thus some non-absolute zero temperature.

 Temperature is either measured in [degrees][] (°) of change on the scale of [Celsius][] (°C) or [Fahrenheit][] (°F), or in absolute terms on the scale of [Kelvin][] (K).

-Roughly, the scale of celsius is defined to be relative to 0°C when water freezes at 1 atm, 100°C when water boils at 1 atm, and absolute zero is -273.15°C. The scale of fahrenheit is defined to be relative to 32°F when water freezes at 1 atm, 212°F when water boils at 1 atm, and absolute zero is -459.67°F. The scale of Kelvin defines 0 as absolute zero, water freezes at 273.15K at 1 atm, and water boils at 373.15K at 1 atm.
+Roughly, the scale of celsius is defined with 0°C being when water freezes at 1 atm, 100°C when water boils at 1 atm, and absolute zero as -273.15°C. The scale of fahrenheit is defined with 32°F being when water freezes at 1 atm, 212°F when water boils at 1 atm, and absolute zero as -459.67°F. Originally, the Kelvin scale was defined relative to Celsius, but is now defined as pressure invariant, with 0 as absolute zero, and 273.16K when water reaches its [triple point][].
+A degree change in Celsius is equal in magnitude to a degree change in Kelvin.

 The [lowest recorded surface temperature][temperature comparison] on Earth is 184K / -89.2°C / -128.6°F, the highest
 331K / 58°C / 136.4°F, and the average 288K / 15°C / 59°F.